I love to share advice and tips gleaned from my own experiences.

 - orientate themselves

-- and control the movement and balance of their body.
+- control the movement and balance of their body

 If their balance is impacted, it is harder for them to find their centre of gravity.
 This condition is not something you can predict.